etianen/django-require/README.rst

     # The name of the require.js script used by your project, relative to REQUIRE_BASE_URL.
     REQUIRE_JS = "require.js"

+    # Whether to use a data-main attribute to load the module.
+If this is false and debug is true, the require script and the module will be loaded separately.
+    REQUIRE_DATA_MAIN = True

     # A dictionary of standalone modules to build with almond.js.
     # See the section on Standalone Modules, below.